0x1eef/bsdcontrol.rb/README.md

 ## About

-hbsdctl.rb provides Ruby bindings for libhbsdcontrol from the [hardenedbsd](https://hardenedbsd.org) project.
+bsdcontrol.rb provides Ruby bindings for libhbsdcontrol from the [hardenedbsd](https://hardenedbsd.org) project.
 Through this library, you can query what features are available and if
 root: enable, disable or query the status of a feature for a